By the end of this section, you will be able to:

 White southerners reacted with outrage at the changes imposed upon them.
-The sight of once-enslaved Blacks serving in positions of authority as sheriffs, congressmen, and city council members stimulated great resentment at the process of Reconstruction and its undermining of the traditional social and economic foundations of the South.
+The sight of once-enslaved Black people serving in positions of authority as sheriffs, congressmen, and city council members stimulated great resentment at the process of Reconstruction and its undermining of the traditional social and economic foundations of the South.
 Indignant southerners referred to this period of reform as a time of “negro misrule.”
 They complained of profligate corruption on the part of vengeful freed people and greedy northerners looking to fill their pockets with the South’s riches.
 Unfortunately for the great many honest reformers, southerners did have a handful of real examples of corruption they could point to, such as legislators using state revenues to buy hams and perfumes or giving themselves inflated salaries.
 Such examples, however, were relatively few and largely comparable to nineteenth-century corruption across the country.
-Yet these powerful stories, combined with deep-seated racial animosity toward Blacks in the South, led to Democratic campaigns to “redeem” state governments.
+Yet these powerful stories, combined with deep-seated racial animosity toward Black people in the South, led to Democratic campaigns to “redeem” state governments.
 Democrats across the South leveraged planters’ economic power and wielded White vigilante violence to ultimately take back state political power from the Republicans.
-By the time President Grant’s attentions were being directed away from the South and toward the Indian Wars in the West in 1876, power in the South had largely been returned to Whites and Reconstruction was effectively abandoned.
+By the time President Grant’s attentions were being directed away from the South and toward the Indian Wars in the West in 1876, power in the South had largely been returned to White people and Reconstruction was effectively abandoned.
 By the end of 1876, only South Carolina, Louisiana, and Florida still had Republican governments.